-Upon the foundation stones of charity and fraternity, there has been built a magnificent structure having nearly one half of a billion dollars of insurance in force upon the lives of the members of the Knights of Columbus, and, more recently, upon the lives of sons, grandsons or wards of members of the Order.
+Upon the foundation stones of charity and fraternity, there has been built a magnificent structure having over one billion dollars of insurance in force upon the lives of the members of the Knights of Columbus, and, more recently, upon the lives of families of members of the Order.

-More than \$100,000,000 in benefits has been paid to widows, children and other dependents of insured members since the founding of the Order . . . thus helping to hold together many homes that might have been broken up by the loss of the family breadwinner.
+More than \$150,000,000 in benefits has been paid to members, widows, children and other dependents of insured members since the founding of the Order-thus helping to hold together many homes that might have been broken up by the loss of the family breadwinner.